Learn how design elevates impact reports, enhancing transparency and stakeholder trust. Uncover the methods and advantages of effective reporting.

 Metrics are the compass guiding your impact journey.
 They illuminate the path, highlighting successes and pinpointing areas that need attention.
 Think of them as the foundation of a building, ensuring the entire structure stands firm.

-Employ dashboards or software: Use technology for real-time tracking and insights.
+• Employ dashboards or software: Use technology for real-time tracking such as Google Analytics for insights.

 Every impactful deed has a story, and these narratives are the heartbeats of your report.
 They humanize the numbers, turning statistics into relatable tales.